-It’s pretty amazing that you can put an end to your sudden alcohol cravings with a supplement that costs less than $15!
+It’s pretty amazing that you can put an end to your sudden alcohol cravings with a supplement that’s so cheap!

 You can also up your intake of L-glutamine by eating foods like meat, beans, cabbage, and leafy green vegetables like parsley and spinach.
 However, these sources will not give you enough L-glutamine to stop alcohol cravings that come on suddenly.

 A we will discuss, however, learning how to stop alcohol cravings naturally is just the first step toward repairing your brain-body system and transcending addiction forever.

 Much of what we know about the relationship between L-glutamine and alcohol cravings is based on anecdotal evidence from people who have used L-glutamine themselves to eliminate cravings.